Maamui: Development

 The film was announced on 28 July 2017.
 Initially, Dark Rain Entertainment planned to release Maamui as a web series.
 However, unable to raise enough funds to develop it as a web series, the production team decided to release it as a feature film.
 Producer Mohamed Ali said; "we failed to entice sponsor to fund for the project, hence we opt to release the film in theaters.
 However, we intend to develop individual characters from the film and create a web series based on it".
 In April 2018, the star cast was confirmed to include Mariyam Azza, Mohamed Jumayyil, Mohamed Faisal, Mariyam Majudha, Sheela Najeeb, Nuzuhath Shuaib, Abdullah Shafiu Ibrahim, Ismail Jumaih, Ahmed Sunil, Hamdhan Farooq, Mariyam Noora, Ahmed Shazleem, Adam Rizvee, Ahmed Shakir and Ibrahim Aman.
 The film also introduces director Shifau's wife, Aishath Yaadha, who had previously worked in an office-teledrama.
 Veteran actor Ismail Wajeeh is reported to be featured in a small appearance in the film.
 Filming for the first schedule of the project was started on 6 May 2018 for a total of ten days.
 Second schedule of filming was started post Ramazan and shooting was completed on 7 November 2018.

 Soundtrack

-A promotional video of "Araigen Aai Iraaey" was released on 28 June 2019 which serves as a tribute to the yesteryear Maldivian songs including "Vaareyge Paree", "E Keevvebaa Ithubaaru Kuraashey Mithuraa", "Angaadheyshey Adhuvee Ruhigen Ey Malaa", "Maheynethi Dhaaney", "Farivefa Fonivefa" and "Dhaneehey Aisbalaa".
+A promotional video of "Araigen Aai Iraaey" was released on 28 June 2019 which serves as a tribute to the yesteryear Maldivian songs including "Haalu Loabeege Kiyaidhemey", "Vaareyge Paree", "E Keevvebaa Ithubaaru Kuraashey Mithuraa", "Angaadheyshey Adhuvee Ruhigen Ey Malaa", "Maheynethi Dhaaney", "Dhaneehey Aisbalaa" and "Ruhenyaa Loabidhee".